Robinpig/Note/docs/CS/Java/JDK/Concurrency/JMM.md

   Ensuring that changes made in one thread are seen in other threads
 - **Ordering**
-  Ensuring that you aren’t su
+  Ensuring that you aren’t surprised by the order in which statements are executed